-Do not be afraid of those who kill the body but are unable to kill the body the part of a person that can be touched, as opposed to the soul or spirit kill the soul
+Do not be afraid of those who kill the body but are unable to kill the soul kill the body body the part of a person that can be touched, as opposed to the soul or spirit kill the soul

 This is not distinguishing between people who cannot kill the soul and people who can kill the soul.
 No person can kill the soul.
 Alternate translation: "Do not be afraid of people.
-They can kill the body, but they cannot kill the soul" kill the body the part of a person that cannot be touched and that lives on after the physical body dies fear him who is able
+They can kill the body, but they cannot kill the soul"